MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sidebar.md

 <!-- ====================================================================== -->
 ## Open website or app in the sidebar

  You can use the [EdgeOpenInSidebarEnabled](/deployedge/microsoft-edge-policies#edgeopeninsidebarenabled) policy to open a website or app in the sidebar.
+If this policy is enabled a user can select **Open in sidebar** in **Settings and more**.

 <!--- screenshot showing icon in sidebar ---->
 ![Select Open in sidebar in Settings and more.](media/microsoft-edge-sidebar/select-open-in-sidebar.png)